meteor-useraccounts/bootstrap/README.md

 This package depends on [accounts-templates-core](https://atmospherejs.com/package/accounts-templates-core)

-Learn more [here](http://accounts-templates.meteor.com) or have a look at a [live demo application](http://accounts-templates-bootstrap.meteor.com).
+Learn more [here](http://accounts-templates.meteor.com) or have a look at a [live demo application](http://accounts-templates-bootstrap.meteor.com) or at the full [documentation](https://github.com/splendido/accounts-templates-core).

 ## Warning!